 In any case, they have not given a single one.
-Inflation continues to accelerate across the West at a tremendous rate, especially in terms of energy.
-And this is not the fault of the politicians either, those who, despising the potential of nuclear energy, decided to maintain renewable energy sources in an unsustainable way with subsidies and continue to consume fossil fuels.
+Inflation continues to wreak havoc around the world at an enormous rate, despite the fact that central banks have now started raising interest rates at the fastest rate in history, as can be seen in the FRED data.
+And this is not the fault of politicians either, those who disregarding the potential of nuclear energy, they decided to maintain renewable energy sources in an unsustainable way with subsidies and continue to consume fossil fuels.

-This is the highest inflation in the entire historical record that Andorra has.
-Said record isIt dates back to the beginning of 2002, which is the moment in which the euro began to circulate as currency in Spain and France and became the de facto currency of Andorra.
-Below we show a graph of the entire record of the price variation, and as the current rise is even greater than the one at the peak of the real estate bubble where there was a price rise of 6% per year:
+This is the highest inflation in the entire historical record that Andorra has. said record dates back to early 2002, which is the time when the euro began to circulate as currency in Spain and France and became the de facto currency of Andorra.
+Below we show a graph of the entire record of the price variation, and as we can see the current rise is even higher than that which occurred at the peak of the real estate bubble where there was a price rise of 6% per year:

-If we separate it by categories or groups, we see in the graph how it is obvious that Where inflation has had the most impact is in transportation, with a rate of 17.3% (light green line) followed by food and non-alcoholic beverages with 9.5% (dark blue line) and the group of "household, water, gas, electricity and other fuels" with 6.6% (light blue line).
+If we separate it by categories or groups, we see in the graph how it is obvious that at the beginning where there was more inflation is in transport, with a rate of up to 17.3% (light green line) followed by food and non-alcoholic beverages with 9.5% (dark blue line) and the group of "household, water, gas, electricity and other fuels" with 6.6% (light blue line).
 This is also problematic since the cost that most influences the live in Andorra is the living place.

 Recession in sight...